MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 ### Create a fat JAR

 Environments like Databricks or Apache Spark have custom dependency management and provide common libraries like Jackson.
 To avoid conflict with provided libraries, you may want to build a fat JAR that contains all the dependencies.
-See [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/examples/executable-jar.html) documentation for more details.
+For more information, see [Apache Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin).
 In many cases, relocating Jackson classes (`com.fasterxml.jackson`) mitigates the issue.
 Sometimes such environments also bring their own version of Azure SDKs, so you might be compelled to relocate `com.azure` namespace to work around version conflicts.

 ## Understand compatible dependency versions